-upgrade-model command and acts on all machine and unit agents running on all machines in the model.
+This document demonstrates how to upgrade a model.
+A model upgrade acts on all the machine and unit agents running on all the machines in the model.

 - Upgrades must be applied to the ‘controller’ model before upgrading other models.
 An error will be emitted if this is not done.

 - By default, the latest stable version will be selected.

 - Juju machines request the new agent software from the controller.
 If the latter’s cache cannot satisfy the request, the controller will attempt a download from the internet.

 - A controller admin can upgrade any model within that controller.

 - A model owner can upgrade that model.